 To prepare them, we start by crushing graham crackers and finely chopping pecans.
 Sugar, salt, and melted butter are added to the crumbs and the sand-like mixture is pressed into the bottom of mini tart pans with removable bottoms.
 The bottomless pans make for easily removal so that your tarts look tidy and seriously professional.
 Bake the crusts for a few minutes at 350 degrees and get started preparing the ganache.

-Equal parts dark chocolate and warm heavy cream are stirred together until a thick pourable chocolate can be layered into the bottom of the baked shells.
+Equal parts dark chocolate and warm heavy cream are stirred together.
+A thick pourable chocolate can be layered into the bottom of the baked shells.
 Once the ganache has had a chance to set, the chocolate caramel pecan tarts are ready for their second layer, salted caramel sauce.
 You can make your sauce homemade (I prefer this recipe!) or purchase it from the store.
-I love homemade caramel and almost always have a jar in my fridge, but if this intimidates you, just opt for the store-bought.
+I love homemade caramel and almost always have a jar in my fridge; if this intimidates you, just opt for the store-bought.
 Spoon a couple of tablespoons on top of the set ganache and allow to caramel to cool to room temperature.

-At this point, the chocolate caramel pecan tarts can rest in the fridge or even freeze for a week or two.
+At this point, the chocolate caramel pecan tarts can rest in the fridge or even freeze.
 When you’re ready to serve them, bring them to a cool temp and top with a creamy dollop of whipped cream.
 A sprinkle of toasted pecans finishes out these chocolate caramel pecan tarts and they’re ready for serving.
-These little treats are a sweet and salty delight your guests (or just you, no judgement) will seriously enjoy.
+These little treats are a sweet and salty delight your guests will seriously enjoy.

 Chocolate Caramel Pecan Tarts